ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-02-18-06_random_walk_numpy.md

 ---
 layout: post
-title: special Random Walk
+title: 06 Random Walk with NumPy
 ---

-## Random walk
-A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
+A **random walk** is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.